l-hendriks/kin-ad-network/README.md

 Very simple!
 Integrate the IronSource SDK in your app per the instruction.
 Then, notify us with your server callback.
 We will send you a secret key to access the eCPM API.

+### Security

+Make sure your server callback is secure.
+There are a couple of things to take into consideration:

+1. Of course, the server callback should be secret (not exposed from the app for example)
+2. The callback contains a signature you can recreate on your end.
+The signature is calculated as a HMAC-sha256 with a secret key as the password (we will provide this you), with the body:
+    `${clientId}${eventId}${userId}${timestamp}`, which are provided in the callback
+3. Make sure you don't allow double earns by saving the eventId in a database and checking this eventId is not used before.

+With these measures, even if someone finds out your server callback, they cannot re-earn using the same url and they cannot generate new urls because they don't have the secret to generate valid signatures.

 ### eCPM API

 The eCPM API can be accessed at https://api.kinads.org/eCPM?date=DATE&appKey=APPKEY&secret=YOUR_SECRET.